 Not too far away is Singapore's Advanced Manufacturing Centre, our flagship advanced motor manufacturing facility where we develop our autonomous robotic manufacturing capabilities – more than 300 robots assemble our Dyson Digital Motor (DDM) here.
 It is here that we develop our next generation of motor technology.

-- Where testing is being carried out to mitigate a concern, the safety engineer will need to review both the test methods and the results to ensure that the resulting information is both complete and relevant.
+- Where testing is being carried out to mitigate a safety concern, you will need to review both the test methods and the results to ensure that the information is both complete and relevant.

-- Where concerns have been identified the candidate will be responsible for liaising with the UK DPSC as well as local teams to introduce appropriate quality controls.
-If a field investigation requires input from SEA the safety engineer will be the point contact and will help drive to gather the required information.
+- Where concerns have been identified, you will be responsible for liaising with the UK Senior Safety Engineers as well as local teams to introduce appropriate quality controls.
+If a field investigation requires input from Malaysia, the Safety Engineer will be the point of contact and will help drive to gather the required information.

 - A self-starter able to manage their own day to day timetable and respond to changing priorities.

-- Candidates must have the ability to work on multiple projects at the same time.
+- Possess the ability to work on multiple projects at the same time.

 - The successful candidate will need to be very strong willed in order to resist potential pressure to meet project deadlines and to maintain safety requirements.